• Skip to primary navigation

 Since this sweet potato casserole has both egg whites and egg yolks they bind the sweet potatoes and keep it from being runny.
 If it is runny, the sweet potatoes might not have cooked enough prior to assembling the casserole.

-More sweet potato dishes
+More sweet potato Dishes to Try

 • A large spoon full of sweet potato casserole.